sarvarip/methylation/notes.md

 General

+- R install.packages
+    - move R directory at login node (where packages are automatically installed) to panasas and create a symbolic link from panasas to the login directory

 - Conda
     - conda installation is taking long if only one environment is used
     - conda create -n methpipe